V999TEC/HeliumBeacons/README.md

 The program arguments used were ```Swindon 2022-02-21T00:00:00.000000000Z``` and the test was run around 10:49:06 on the same date

+This is the [Chronological summary of sent Beacons](/BeaconExtract.txt) extracted from the file linked above and shows over 40 beacons occured in the Swindon area before 9am.
+At least one hotspot beaconed three times in that period.

 ## Download